Serial Infidelity and Personality Disorders

 I can also see how somebody with these negative traits would struggle in a relationship and then feel more willing to seek comfort or excitement from someone else when their own primary relationship is on the rocks.

-I think Stacy’s point makes sense.
-Just as there are personality traits which create vulnerability to infidelity, there is also a concept of Relationship Aptitude which is protective of relationships.
+Stacy’s point makes sense.
+Just as there are personality traits that create vulnerability to infidelity, there is also a concept of Relationship Aptitude which is protective of relationships.
 The good news is that Stacy reminds us that Relationship Aptitude is, more or less, by definition, a teachable skill set:

 “I am always thinking about helping my clients improve their ability to have relationship aptitude and be able to express empathy while being able to see their part in the problems in a relationship and be willing to change and grow in a positive direction.
 All this while helping them learn to engage in positive comparisons which helps build commitment.
 Positive comparisons (or, pro-relationship thoughts) would involve thinking thoughts such as “I’m so lucky this is my partner, they are so good to me.”